 You need to have a mission statement and a vision statement.
 They will guide your branding project.
 Essentially, they are the purpose of your brand and your deeper connection with your target audience.

-Moreover, your brand is so important because it is the face of your business.
+Moreover, your brand is so important because it is the face of your business, whether that’s a start-up, small growing business or a well-established company.
 It embodies the personality and the values of your business, as well as everything in between.
 You must know “what” and “who” you are.